-If you want to see Bonas for yourself, plan a visit.
+If you are interested in seeing Bonas for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 86 to St. Bonaventure, or book a flight to the nearest airport, Buffalo-Niagara International.

 You can also take a virtual campus tour to get a sense of what Bonas and St. Bonaventure are like without leaving home.

 See a full list of colleges in New York and save your favorites to your college list.